Who can apply for subsidized housing?

 - Find out where your co-ordinated access centre is.
 These centres will give you the information you need to start choosing possible places that you might want to live in.

 - Check out the available housing listings at your access centre to choose which areas and apartments you might be interested in.
-In Toronto, the Housing Listings book is available on the Housing Connections website.

 What kinds of places are available?